learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

 The first two lines of output are descriptive, RSpec is simply telling us what we did.

 The line with `FFFF` is important. `F` stands for a failure.
 As the test suite runs, RSpec will spit out an `F` for every failed expectation (every `it` block).
 RSpec will spit out a `.` for every passing test.
 Right now, the entire test suite is failing, which makes sense.
 We haven't written any code!
-That's an important point, and I think [Steve Klabnik](http://www.steveklabnik.com/) said it best
+That's an important point, and I think [Steve Klabnik](http://www.steveklabnik.com/) said it best:

 > *Programming is a movement from a broken state to a working state.
 That means you spend the majority of your time with things being broken.
 Hell, if it worked, you'd be done programming.*